Seekatar/ioptions-logger-test/README.md

 ## Exercising the Endpoints From PowerShell

-There some helper scripts in the root
+There are some helper scripts in the root

 - ./c.ps1 # IConfiguration config
 - ./o.ps1 # IOptions